 More importantly, expertise pays more than general knowledge.
 If you have a body of work on a topic, a blog is more likely to trust you on that topic and pay for your perspective, because it’s informed by a deeper pool of experience.

 Blogging is as much about getting read as anything.
 Share your articles on social media, link to your articles in comment sections of relevant blogs, and get your stuff on sites with high visibility.

 If you are just starting out, try writing something for free aimed at the audience of a major site.
 If they like your writing, they’ll take the gift, and you’ll not only have the eyes of their massive audience but now your foot is in the door.
 The first one is free, but now that you’ve piqued their interest, you can start negotiating deals for future posts and get paid for blogging.

 We all have to start somewhere and you definitely can’t expect the same rates as a more experienced writer, but you also shouldn’t undervalue yourself when you have a good reputation to stand on.
 Bite the bullet in the beginning when you’re still building your portfolio, but once you’ve proven yourself to be a competent writer, raise your rates.

 People will pay for the talent and skills of a dedicated writer, and dedicating time to any craft is only possible if it pays the bills.
-Blogging is a living, and people want to hire bloggers who earn their living writing, because it means that writing is their main focus.
+You can get paid for blogging cause people want to hire bloggers who earn their living writing because it means that writing is their main focus.

 If you can deliver professional-grade writing, charging professional rates can actually inspire confidence in your abilities, and attract more offers.